open-rsx/rsb-manual/git.rst

    git submodule foreach git pull --rebase

 The additional pull step (see below) is necessary as the repository containing the submodules points to a specific revision and not the latest one in each branch.
+Therefore, we need to get the most recent changes in the branch.

 General Tasks with GIT
 ----------------------